Bandit Learning in Housing Markets: Related Work

 In contrast, we study housing markets (one-sided matching) where only players have preferences over arms.
-This creates a distinct collision structure: when multiple players propose to the same arm, no one receives a reward.
-Moreover, the core matching in housing markets is unique, ensuring our regret definition is unambiguous.
-These differences from two-sided markets introduce novel algorithmic challenges.
+This creates a distinct collision structure: when multiple players propose to the same arm, all receive zero reward.
+Moreover, the core matching in a housing markets is unique, ensuring an unambiguous regret definition.
+These differences from two-sided markets introduce novel algorithmic challenges.\looseness=-1